abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 79: March 21, 2018

+Today's Progress:  Working on the Tic Tac Toe challenge.

+Thoughts: Great progress!
+Got the buttons populating "X"s and started the "easy" mode functionality where the computer adds "O"s.
+Got a mechanism for the program to log and calculate available spaces!

+Link to work: <a href="https://codepen.io/abbywilson/pen/LdWLVz">Tic Tac Toe</a>

 ### Day 78: March 20, 2018

 Today's Progress: Started the Tic Tac Toe challenge.